 • transient hyperglycemia is a short-term accumulation of sugar in the blood.

-Important:not every hyperglycemia can be considered unconditional diabetes mellitus - only that which develops against the background of a primary violation of insulin action.
+Important:Not every hyperglycemia can be considered unconditional diabetes mellitus - only that which develops against the background of a primary violation of the action of insulin.

 When diagnosing hyperglycemia in a patient, doctors must differentiate the above diseases - if they are diagnosed, then diabetes mellitus in this case will be conditional, temporary.
-After curing the underlying disease, the work of the pancreas and the action of insulin are restored.
+After the underlying disease is cured, the function of the pancreas and the action of insulin are restored.

-The division of the disease under consideration into two main types is an important task.
-Each of them has not only distinctive characteristics, even treatment in the initial stage of diabetes will occur according to completely different schemes.
-But the longer the patient lives with diagnosed diabetes, the less noticeable the signs of its types become, and the treatment usually comes down to the same scheme.
+Dividing the disease in question into two main types is an important task.
+Each of them has not only distinctive characteristics, but even treatment in the initial stages of diabetes mellitus will follow completely different schemes.
+But the longer a patient lives with diagnosed diabetes, the less noticeable the signs of its types become, and treatment usually comes down to the same regimen.

 We recommend reading:

-He's called insulin dependent diabetes, it is considered a rather serious disease and patients are forced to adhere to a strict diet all their lives.
+He is called insulin-dependent diabetes, it is considered a fairly serious disease and patients are forced to adhere to a strict diet all their lives.
 Type 1 diabetes is the destruction of pancreatic cells by the body itself.
-Patients with this diagnosis are forced to constantly inject themselves with insulin, and since it is destroyed in the gastrointestinal tract, the effect will be only from injections.
+Patients with this diagnosis are forced to constantly inject themselves with insulin, and since it is destroyed in the gastrointestinal tract, the effect will only be from injections.

-Important:it is impossible to completely get rid of the pathology, but in medicine there have been cases when recovery happened - patients adhered to special conditions and natural raw food.
+Important:It is impossible to completely get rid of the pathology, but in medicine there have been cases where recovery occurred - the patients adhered to special conditions and natural raw food.

 We recommend reading:

-This type of disease is considered non-insulin dependent, develops in people of the older age category (after 40 years) with obesity.
-What happens is that the body's cells are overwhelmed with nutrients and lose sensitivity to insulin.
+This type of disease is considered insulin-independent, develops in people of the older age category (after 40 years) with obesity.
+What happens is that the body's cells become overloaded with nutrients and become less sensitive to insulin.

-The appointment of insulin injections in such patients is not mandatory, and only a specialist can determine the appropriateness of such treatment.
+Prescribing insulin injections to such patients is not mandatory and only a specialist can determine the advisability of such treatment.
 Most often, patients with type 2 diabetes are prescribed a strict diet, as a result of which the weight will decrease gradually (no more than 3 kg per month).
 As a last resort.

-If the diet does not give positive dynamics, sugar-lowering pills may be prescribed.
-Insulin is prescribed in the most extreme case, when the pathology begins to pose a danger to the life of the patient.
+If the diet does not give positive dynamics, sugar-lowering tablets may be prescribed.
+Insulin is prescribed as a last resort, when the pathology begins to pose a danger to the patient’s life.

 Degrees of diabetes

-This differentiation helps to quickly understand what happens to the patient at different stages of the disease.
-Such a classification is needed by doctors who can make the right decision about treatment in an emergency.
+This differentiation helps to quickly understand what is happening to the patient at different stages of the disease.
+This classification is needed by doctors who can make the right decision regarding treatment in an emergency situation.

-1 degree.
-This is the most favorable course of the disease in question - the glucose level is not higher than 7 mmol / l, glucose is not excreted in the urine, blood counts remain within the normal range.
-The patient does not have any complications of diabetes mellitus, it is compensated with the help of diet and special medications.
+1st degree.
+This is the most favorable course of the disease in question - the glucose level is not higher than 7 mmol/l, glucose is not excreted in the urine, blood counts remain within normal limits.
+The patient is completely free of any complications of diabetes mellitus; it is compensated by diet and special medications.

-2 degree.
-Diabetes mellitus becomes partially compensated, the patient has signs of complications.
-There is damage to some organs - for example, vision, kidneys, blood vessels suffer.
+2nd degree.
+Diabetes mellitus becomes partially compensated, and the patient shows signs of complications.
+There is damage to some organs - for example, vision, kidneys, and blood vessels are affected.

-3 degree.
-This degree of diabetes mellitus is not treatable with medications and diet, glucose is actively excreted in the urine, and its level is 14 mmol / l.
-The 3rd degree of diabetes mellitus is characterized by clear signs of complications - vision is rapidly decreasing, numbness of the upper / lower extremities is actively developing, stable high blood pressure (hypertension) is diagnosed.
+3rd degree.
+This degree of diabetes mellitus cannot be treated with medications and diet; glucose is actively excreted in the urine, and its level is 14 mmol/l.
+Stage 3 diabetes mellitus is characterized by clear signs of complications - vision rapidly decreases, numbness of the upper/lower extremities actively develops, and persistent high blood pressure (hypertension) is diagnosed.

-4 degree.
-The most severe course of diabetes mellitus is characterized by a high level of glucose - up to 25 mmol / l, both glucose and protein are excreted in the urine, the condition is not corrected by any drugs.
-With this degree of the disease in question, gangrene of the lower extremities, diabetic ulcers are often diagnosed.
+4th degree.
+The most severe course of diabetes mellitus is characterized by high glucose levels - up to 25 mmol/l, both glucose and protein are excreted in the urine, the condition is not corrected by any medications.
+With this degree of the disease in question, gangrene of the lower extremities and diabetic ulcers are often diagnosed.

-Diabetes mellitus never "starts" at lightning speed - it is characterized by a gradual increase in symptoms, a long development.
+Diabetes mellitus never “starts” with lightning speed - it is characterized by a gradual increase in symptoms and long-term development.
 The first signs of the disease in question include:

 1. Intense thirst that is almost impossible to quench.
-Patients with diabetes consume up to 5-7 liters of fluid per day.
+Diabetic patients consume up to 5-7 liters of fluid per day.

-2. Dryness of the skin and recurrent itching, which is often referred to as nervous manifestations.
+2. Dry skin and periodic itching, which is often attributed to nervous manifestations.

 3. Constant dry mouth, no matter how much liquid the patient drinks per day.

-4. Hyperhidrosis is excessive sweating, especially on the palms.
+4. Hyperhidrosis is excessive sweating, especially pronounced on the palms.

-5. Weight variability - a person either rapidly loses weight without any diets, or quickly gains weight.
+5. Weight variability - a person either quickly loses weight without any diets, or quickly gains weight.

-6. Muscle weakness - patients at the earliest stage of development of diabetes note fatigue, the inability to perform any physical work.
+6. Muscle weakness – patients at the earliest stages of diabetes mellitus report fatigue and the inability to perform any physical work.

-7. Prolonged healing of skin wounds - even an ordinary scratch can develop into a purulent wound.
+7. Long-term healing of skin wounds - even an ordinary scratch can develop into a purulent wound.

-8. Pustular processes are often noted on the skin for no apparent reason.
+8. Pustular processes are often observed on the skin for no apparent reason.

-Note:even if any one of the above signs is present, you need to seek help from specialists as soon as possible - most likely the patient will be diagnosed with diabetes mellitus.
+Note:even if any of the above signs are present, you need to seek help from specialists as soon as possible - most likely the patient will be diagnosed with diabetes.

-But even if the disease in question has been diagnosed and is amenable to therapeutic correction, the development of complicated diabetes is also possible.
+But even if the disease in question has been diagnosed and is treatable, complicated diabetes may also develop.
 Its symptoms include:

-2. Increased blood pressure - at certain points, the indicators can reach.
+2. Increased blood pressure - at certain moments the indicators can reach.

-3. Walking is disturbed, pain is constantly present in the lower extremities.
+3. Walking is impaired, pain is constantly present in the lower extremities.

 4. Liver enlargement - this syndrome is considered a complication only if it was absent before the diagnosis of diabetes mellitus.

-8. A clearly perceptible smell of acetone begins to emanate from the patient.
+8. A clearly noticeable odor of acetone begins to emanate from the patient.

 Doctors have identified several factors that can lead to the development of the disease in question.
 These include:

 1. Heredity.
 This factor does not at all mean the birth of a child with existing diabetes mellitus, there is simply such a predisposition.
-Other risk factors should be kept to a minimum.
+Other risk factors must be kept to a minimum.

 2. Viral infections.
-Influenza, rubella, epidemic hepatitis and chicken pox - these infections can become a "push" to the development of diabetes, especially if the patient is at risk for the disease in question.
+Influenza, rubella, epidemic hepatitis and chicken pox - these infections can become a “push” for the development of diabetes mellitus, especially if the patient is at risk for the disease in question.

 3. Obesity.
-In order to avoid the first signs of diabetes, it is enough to reduce weight.
+In order to avoid the appearance of the first signs of diabetes, it is enough to reduce weight.

-In addition, the body should be protected from nervous stress, depression and nervous conditions - this can serve as a kind of trigger in the development of diabetes.
+In addition, you should protect the body from nervous stress, depression and nervous conditions - this can serve as a kind of trigger for the development of diabetes.

-Important:the older a person becomes, the higher the likelihood of the disease in question.
+Important:The older a person gets, the higher the likelihood of developing the disease in question.
 According to statistics, every 10 years the chances of developing diabetes double.

-If there are suspicions of diabetes mellitus, then it is necessary to undergo a full examination - for this you will need to pass several tests, use instrumental methods of examination.
+If you suspect diabetes mellitus, you need to undergo a full examination - for this you will need to take several tests and use instrumental examination methods.
 The list of diagnostic measures for diabetes mellitus includes:

-1. A laboratory study of blood for the presence of glucose in it - fasting glycemia is determined.
+1. Laboratory testing of blood to determine the presence of glucose in it - fasting glycemia is determined.

-2. Test determination of glucose tolerance - the examination is done after taking glucose.
+2. Test determination of glucose tolerance - examination is done after taking glucose.

-3. The dynamics of the development of the disease is monitored - glycemia is measured several times a day.
+3. The dynamics of the development of the disease are monitored - glycemia is measured several times a day.

-4. General analysis of urine for the presence of protein, glucose and leukocytes in it (normally, these components are absent).
+4. A general urine test to check for the presence of protein, glucose and leukocytes (normally these components are absent).

-5. Laboratory study of urine analysis for the presence of acetone in it.
+5. Laboratory testing of urine for the presence of acetone.

-6. A blood test for the presence of glycosylated hemoglobin in it - this indicator determines the level of development of complications of diabetes mellitus.
+6. Blood testing for the presence of glycosylated hemoglobin - this indicator is used to determine the level of development of complications of diabetes mellitus.

-7. A biochemical blood test - a doctor can determine the degree of functioning of the liver and kidneys against the background of progressive diabetes.
+7. Biochemical blood test - the doctor can determine the degree of functioning of the liver and kidneys against the background of progressive diabetes.

-8. Reberg's test is carried out - the degree of damage to the kidneys and urinary tract is determined in case of diagnosed diabetes mellitus.
+8. A Rehberg test is performed to determine the degree of damage to the kidneys and urinary tract in cases of diagnosed diabetes mellitus.

 9. Blood test to determine the level of endogenous insulin.